aarmono/crypto_transceiver_instructions/README.md

    ![Config Deploy](images/config_deploy.png)
 1. You will see a number of options for images to deploy onto an SD Card or USB Drive.
-"Locked Device" images are written so that the user cannot change system configuration, and the SD Card is then permanently made read-only to prevent tampering.
-"Handheld" images additionally lock the display entirely so it cannot be used and is recommended when deploying devices which will not use the screen.
+"Locked" Device images are written so that the user cannot change system configuration, and the SD Card is then permanently made read-only to prevent tampering.
+"Handheld" images additionally lock the display entirely so it cannot be used.
+This option is recommended when deploying devices which will not have a screen connected.

+   ![Deployment Options](images/deploy_options.png)

+   Locked Device images with keys are only recommended in situations where a single SD Card is used to initialize multiple devices which are deployed without an SD Card installed.
+Ideally the SD Card is destroyed after the devices are initialized.
+In this configuration the device is rendered inoperable by disconnecting power.

+   Locked Device images without keys are recommended in situations where each device is deployed with in SD Card installed.
+Keys are then loaded from a "Keys Only" SD Card or USB Drive, and that Card/Drive is removed from the device prior to deployment.
+In this configuration key zeroize is accomplished by disconnecting power, and when power is reconnected the device can still function in an insecure mode.

    "Keys Only" images will write just the encryption keys to either an SD Card or USB Drive.
+As mentioned above, they are designed to work in combination with Locked Device images without keys.
 These cards/drives are not write-protected after the process completes, and it is recommended that after keys are loaded onto devices the media used for key storage be destroyed or (if the storage media supports it) securely erased.

-   ![Deployment Options](images/deploy_options.png)
 1. Once an option is selected, you will be prompted to insert storage media.
    Locked Device images can only be written to SD Cards.